 But the end came soon afterwards; now it was going to be a memorial concert after all.
 Martin kept remembering composer friends he really should ask for a piece, and soon there were far more pieces than could be accommodated in an evening of music.
 As the project continued to expand, it morphed into a recording series, and the original title, ‘Music for Yodit’ likewise became the more universal ‘Music For My Love’.

 And the purpose of the undertaking changed too.
 Two charities were particularly important in the last months of Yodit’s life.
 Macmillan Cancer Support provided an airbed to help reduce the pain her illness was causing, and it paid for a private room in a palliative ward in Charing Cross Hospital, where Yodit eventually died.
 And Winston’s Wish, ‘The Charity for Bereaved Children’, as they call themselves, provided Martin with invaluable advice and support in preparing Alex for his mother’s death.
-These two charities will benefit from sales of the CDs of Music For My Love.
+Once our costs are covered, these two charities will benefit from sales of the albums in the series Music For My Love.
 So will Cancer Research UK, in the hope that this vile illness will one day be beaten.
-(See Where Will the Money Go?)
+(See Where Will Any Money Go?)